 Related: Introduction of Switchgear

 Features of Air Circuit Breaker (ACB):

 Now a day, a modern air circuit breaker (ACB) is used as an incoming device on the supply side of a low voltage switchboard.
-It represents the first line of protection on the load side for a power transformer in electrical substation.
+It represents the first line of protection on the load side for a power transformer in an electrical substation.
 It also includes some additional features,

-Advantage of Air Circuit Breaker (ACB):
+The advantage of Air Circuit Breaker (ACB):